 Sometimes, just because we don’t know everything about a subject or can’t complete a project entirely on our own, we rely too heavily on others.
 We expect other people to perform on our behalf, rather than working together and sharing ideas, knowledge, methods, etc.

-At the same time, we often don’t like to admit our own shortcomings, gaps in knowledge, etc. or worse, take instruction from other people.
+At the same time, we often don’t like to admit our own shortcomings, gaps in knowledge, etc., or worse, take instruction from other people.
 But sharing the load and being willing to let others carry our load — when appropriate — is essential to building a healthy community.

 Gratitude is a powerful influence

 When the old women learned to show gratitude, rather than resentment or bitterness, they were happier and more content.
-They gained a more realistic yet hopeful perspective of how they and the others could live in community.
+They gained a more realistic yet hopeful perspective of how they and the others could live in a community.

 When the younger people showed thankfulness for what the older contributed and when they felt truly appreciated, they were more motivated to work as a team.